New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 Recruitment criteria

-• Standards related to academic performance, etc.
+1. Standards related to academic performance, etc.

 Applicants must have academic performance in the top half of their class, and must also have the motivation to study.

-• Standards related to household finances
+2. Standards related to household finances

-The student and his/her household breadwinner are exempt from resident tax or have an equivalent income, and the total amount of assets is below a certain threshold.
+The student and their breadwinner must be exempt from resident tax or have an equivalent income, and the total amount of assets must be below a certain standard.
+(There are some exceptions for the "large family" category.)

 For more details, please see below.
 (Updated annually)